kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 // that a Pod belongs to.
 The scheduler uses this information to enforce
 // gang scheduling semantics.
 type WorkloadReference struct {
-    // Workload defines the name of the Workload object this pod belongs to.
+    // Name defines the name of the Workload object this pod belongs to.
-    Workload string
+    Name string

     // PodGroup defines the name of the PodGroup within a Workload this pod belongs to.
     PodGroup string